AdobeDocs/real-time-cdp-collaboration.en/help/guide/collaborate/advertising-platforms/amc-measure.md

 **No campaigns appear in the [!UICONTROL Campaign ID] dropdown**

 Campaigns may be absent even when the **[!UICONTROL Measure]** tab is visible. [!DNL AMC] applies a minimum user threshold to campaign data; if a campaign did not reach a sufficient number of unique users, it will not be returned and the report queries will return null results.
 Verify that the campaigns you want to report on have sufficient reach.
-For details on [!DNL AMC]'s aggregation thresholds, refer to the [AMC documentation](https://advertising.amazon.com/API/docs/en-us/guides/amazon-marketing-cloud/aggregation-threshold){target="_blank"}.
+For details on [!DNL AMC]'s aggregation thresholds, refer to the [AMC aggregation threshold documentation](https://advertising.amazon.com/API/docs/en-us/guides/amazon-marketing-cloud/aggregation-threshold){target="_blank"}.

 **Results are not visible after the run date**